len0818/oral-microbiome-analysis-code/README.md

 - The genus modeling script explicitly applies preprocessing within a pipeline so scaling is handled reproducibly during model training and evaluation.
 - If your column names differ from the expected defaults, update the script arguments or helper functions accordingly.

-## Recommended GitHub workflow

-1. Create a new GitHub repository.
-2. Upload this code-only package.
-3. Edit `CITATION.cff` with your real author name and repository URL.
-4. Create a GitHub release.
-5. Archive the release in Zenodo to obtain a DOI.

 ## License